bfrd/Folding-Stats/README.md

 	Update and Display Code:

-		Copy the fah.update.php and fah.display.php to the forum's root directory
+		Copy the fah.update.php and fah.display.php to the forum's root directory.

+	Scheduled Task:

+		Create a scheduled task to run once at 1:00 AM.
+Point this task to the fah.update.php page.

+		** This file does not log any scheduled task information.